How to backup your computer software

 Backing up to an external hard drive

-Backing up to an external hard drive if the best solution for anyone who needs to backup large amounts of data and need to backup frequently.
+Backing up to an external hard drive is the best solution for anyone who needs to backup large amounts of data and need to backup frequently.
+If you work with media like videos, you may also consider a NAS or a product like a Drobo for backup or to store your media.

 Backing up to a USB thumb drive